 Putting Home Title Fraud in Perspective

 In the most recent FBI Internet Crime Report, which categorized different kinds of internet fraud, real estate and rental schemes made the list, but it wasn’t nearly as high as other risks people face such as confidence fraud, email compromise, investment scams and data breaches.
+House stealing, a type of home title theft that combines identity theft and mortgage fraud, is one example of real estate fraud.

 But when you see $350 MILLION as the price tag for real estate fraud, you can’t ignore that.